 English uses literally hundreds of phrasal verbs.
-It seems like half the English language consists of them and it drives English learners crazy, mainly because they are told they just have to memorize them, hundreds of them.
+It sometimes seems like half the English language consists of them and it drives English learners crazy, mainly when they are told they just have to memorize them, hundreds of them.
 Impossible.

 Hector Codonero has a multi-video series on his easier system on YouTube called FastBrainTV.
-He gives all his lessons in rapid-fire native Spanish, is young, knit-capped and guay Columbian and very fun to watch.
+He gives all his lessons in rapid-fire native Spanish.
+He is a knit-capped and guay Columbian and very fun to watch.

 With just a little imagination and resourcefulness you can make friends of all ages in Mexico as an expat.
-Keep this list of resources and make a Mexican friend.
+Keep this list of resources and possibly make a new Mexican friend.

 Related Links: Sometimes it only takes a joke or a toast in Spanish to keep things moving.

 The secret to making friends in Mexico?
 Start with one.

 Next up: Maybe healthcare in the U.S. is a little better, but Mexican healthcare is a lot kinder, as I learned personally.

 Most recent: Practicing Spanish via Skype with Europeans has really given me a perspective on things we need to fix at home

 I’m Kerry Baker and am a partner with Ventanas Mexico and author of the "Interactive Guide to Learning Spanish Free Online."
 Go to any expat forum and you will see people advising you to get started on your Spanish before moving to Mexico.
 Use this tool to learn pain-free with unique lesson plans every day.